GCHQ

 Into the heart of the NHS – an American backed spy programme at the centre of Brexit

-By Rob Woodward: Palantir is a special ops company.
+Palantir is a special ops company.
 It is considered at best as a controversial and highly opaque company that has long sought to sell governments an unmatched power to sift and exploit information of any kind for any purpose.
-Its billionaire owner Peter Thiel, the co-founder of PayPal, through Palantir has worked for years to boost the global dragnet of the NSA and its international partners and was in fact co-created with American spies.
+Its billionaire owner Peter Thiel, the co-founder of PayPal, through Palantir has worked for years to… Continue reading

 NHS ordered to hand over security keys of NHS data to GCHQ